chadgeary/nifi/README.md

 # Reference
-Terraform to create/manage an AWS-based Apache NiFi stack from scratch.
+Terraform with Ansible to create/manage a fullstack AWS-based secure Apache NiFi cluster.

 # Deploy
 ```